 - Cited facts instead: a $399 exam and about $549 over 3 years self-study to earn and keep; maps to sysadmin roles (Network and Computer Systems Administrators, SOC 15-1244, occupation median $99,130, BLS).

-- It's Moderate (50/100) and command-line heavy - most worth it when you want a recognized signal of Linux server skill.
+- It's Moderate (core stage; CIT-03) and command-line heavy - most worth it when you want a named, vendor-neutral credential scoped to Linux server administration.

 - It's necessary-but-not-sufficient, never a guarantee, and there's no single best certification for everyone.